-CUSO Financial Services (CFS) is a registered investment advisor (RIA) and broker-dealer with more than $1.90 billion in assets under management (AUM).
+CUSO Financial Services (CFS) is a registered investment advisor (RIA) and broker-dealer.
 The firm offers various asset management programs through investment advisor representatives (IARs).
 Some of these IARs may also offer stand-alone financial planning services around topics like estate planning and retirement income management.

 CUSO Financial Services Background

 CFS has been providing investment advisory services since 1997.
 Today, it exists as a limited partnership wholly owned by Atira Wealth Solutions, Inc., a Delaware-based corporation.
 The firm, which is located in San Diego, is led by CEO and founding partner Doug Ketterer and COO and founding partner Eugene Elias Jr.

 CUSO Financial Services Client Types and Minimum Account Sizes

 CFS works with a variety of clients, but the vast majority of its clientele are individuals without a high net worth.
 The firm also works with:

 Investment minimums depend on the type of advisory program or sub-program that clients enroll in.
 We detail the current minimums below:

 - First Mercantile program and Financial Planning: None